4905cvpr23/DMI/README.md

 ```
 ### Data Preparation
 1. Request dataset here: https://svdbase.github.io/
-2. Create a folder ${DATASET_DIR} to store the features.The directory structure should look like this:
+2. Create a folder ${DATASET_DIR} to store the features.
+The directory structure should look like this:
 ```
 ${DATASET_DIR}
 	|--${QUERY}